fabric8io/fabric8/docs/testing.md

 The Session is also made available to the test cases as an arquillian resource _(see below)_.

+### Keeping the namespace around

+If a test fails you may want to look inside the Kubernetes namespace took at the failed pods.
+By default the namespace gets garbage collected immediately.

+To delay this you can use these environment variables

+* FABRIC8_NAMESPACE_CONFIRM_DESTROY set this to 'true' to force the user to type 'Q' in the command line terminal to terminate the namespace
+* FABRIC8_NAMESPACE_DESTROY_TIMEOUT set this to the number of seconds to keep the namespace around for before destroying it

 ### Arquillian Resources available to test cases